jfrog/charts/stable/artifactory/README.md

 ...
 ```

-To enable a second volume for cache storage:
+Sometimes enabling a second volume for cache storage is desirable.
+This is useful so that you can put your primary storage on a slower (cheaper) medium while the cache is on a faster (more expensive) medium.

+The following shows which parameters to set in order to enable the cache volume:
 ```bash
 ...
 --set artifactory.persistence.cacheFs.enabled=true \
 --set artifactory.persistence.cacheFs.mountPath=/jfrog/cache \
 --set artifactory.persistence.cacheFs.storageClass=your-class-name \
 ```

-This will allow you to mount a faster disk volume to use as cache.
+This is useful so that you can put your primary storage on a slower (cheaper) medium while the cache is on a faster (more expensive) medium

 #### Google Storage
 To use a Google Storage bucket as the cluster's filestore.
 See [Google Storage Binary Provider](https://www.jfrog.com/confluence/display/RTF/Configuring+the+Filestore#ConfiguringtheFilestore-GoogleStorageBinaryProvider)